MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-key-vault-v1.md

 There is a newer version of the Archive Files task available.

 * [Azure Key Vault v2](azure-key-vault-v2.md)

+### I get a `forbidden` error on pipelines at the point of getting credentials from Azure Key Vault

+This occurs if the required permissions are missing in the Azure key vault.
+To resolve the issue, [add an access policy with the correct permissions](/azure/key-vault/general/assign-access-policy-portal).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->